ircv3/ircv3-specifications/extensions/batch-3.2.md

 See [capability negotiation](../core/capability-negotiation-3.1.html) for the exact details.

-Clients MUST NOT attempt to parse the full batch type name as anything more than an opaque identifier.
+The full batch type name MUST be treated as an opaque identifier.

 While batch types are similar to capabilities in this aspect, unlike capabilities, batch types are not advertised by servers nor explicitly